dotkernel/dot-log/README.md

 * The `FileWriter` key is optional, otherwise the writers array would be enumerative instead of associative.
 * The writer name key is a developer-provided name for that writer, the writer name key is **mandatory**.

-The writer priority key is not affecting the errors that are written, it is a way to organize writers.
+The writer priority key is not affecting the errors that are written; it is a way to organize writers.

 The writer priority key is optional.